-Scholarships available for Fall 2021
+Scholarships available for Spring and Fall 2022

 The MSW program requires 57-60 credits for completion and is offered in the following formats.

 Advanced Standing Program

 The Advanced Standing MSW program requires 30 credits for completion.